Arusha

-Located below Mount Meru on the eastern edge of the eastern branch of the Great Rift Valley, Arusha City has a temperate climate.
-The city is close to the Serengeti National Park, the Ngorongoro Conservation Area, Lake Manyara National Park, Olduvai Gorge, Tarangire National Park, Mount Kilimanjaro, and Mount Meru in the Arusha National Park.
+Located below Mount Meru on the eastern edge of the eastern branch of the Great Rift Valley, Arusha region has a temperate climate.
+The region is close to the Serengeti National Park, the Ngorongoro Conservation Area, Lake Manyara National Park, Olduvai Gorge, Tarangire National Park, Mount Kilimanjaro, and Mount Meru in the Arusha National Park.

-The city is a major international diplomatic hub.
+The region is a major international diplomatic hub.
 It hosts the African Court of the African Union and is the capital of the East African Community.
-From 1994 to 2015, the city also hosted the International Criminal Tribunal for Rwanda, but that entity has ceased operations.
-It is a multicultural city with a majority Tanzanian population of mixed backgrounds: indigenous African, Arab-Tanzanian and Indian-Tanzanian population, plus a small European and North American minority population.
-Religions of the Arusha city population include Christianity, Islam, Sikhism and Hinduism.
+From 1994 to 2015, the region also hosted the International Criminal Tribunal for Rwanda, but that entity has ceased operations.
+Currently, it hosts one of the branches of the United Nations International Residual Mechanism for Criminal Tribunals.

+Arusha is a multicultural region with a majority Tanzanian population of mixed backgrounds: indigenous African, Arab-Tanzanian and Indian-Tanzanian population, plus a small European and North American minority population.
+Religions of the Arusha region population include Christianity, Islam, Sikhism and Hinduism.